Sigmund Freud: Early life and education

 Sigmund Freud was born to Ashkenazi Jewish parents in the Moravian town of Freiberg, in the Austrian Empire (now Příbor, Czech Republic), the first of eight children.
-Both of his parents were from Galicia, a historic province straddling modern-day West Ukraine and southeast Poland.
-His father, Jakob Freud (1815–1896), a wool merchant, had two sons, Emanuel (1833–1914) and Philipp (1836–1911), by his first marriage.
+Both of his parents were from Galicia.
+His father, Jakob Freud, a wool merchant, had two sons, Emanuel and Philipp, by his first marriage.
 Jakob's family were Hasidic Jews and, although Jakob himself had moved away from the tradition, he came to be known for his Torah study.
 He and Freud's mother, Amalia Nathansohn, who was 20 years younger and his third wife, were married by Rabbi Isaac Noah Mannheimer on 29 July 1855.
 They were struggling financially and living in a rented room, in a locksmith's house at Schlossergasse 117 when their son Sigmund was born.
 He was born with a caul, which his mother saw as a positive omen for the boy's future.

 In 1859, the Freud family left Freiberg.
 Freud's half-brothers immigrated to Manchester, England, parting him from the "inseparable" playmate of his early childhood, Emanuel's son, John.
 Jakob Freud took his wife and two children (Freud's sister, Anna, was born in 1858; a brother, Julius born in 1857, had died in infancy) firstly to Leipzig and then in 1860 to Vienna where four sisters and a brother were born: Rosa (b.
 1860), Marie (b.
 1861), Adolfine (b.
 1862), Paula (b.
 1864), Alexander (b.
 1866).
 In 1865, the nine-year-old Freud entered the Leopoldstädter Kommunal-Realgymnasium, a prominent high school.
 He proved to be an outstanding pupil and graduated from the Matura in 1873 with honors.
 He loved literature and was proficient in German, French, Italian, Spanish, English, Hebrew, Latin and Greek.

 Freud entered the University of Vienna at age 17.
 He had planned to study law, but joined the medical faculty at the university, where his studies included philosophy under Franz Brentano, physiology under Ernst Brücke, and zoology under Darwinist professor Carl Claus.
 In 1876, Freud spent four weeks at Claus's zoological research station in Trieste, dissecting hundreds of eels in an inconclusive search for their male reproductive organs.
-In 1877, Freud moved to Ernst Brücke's physiology laboratory where he spent six years comparing the brains of humans and other vertebrates with those of frogs and invertebrates such as crayfish and lampreys.
+In 1877, Freud moved to Ernst Brücke's physiology laboratory, where he spent six years comparing the brains of humans with those of other vertebrates such as frogs, lampreys, as well as invertebrates, for example, crayfish.
 His research work on the biology of nervous tissue proved seminal for the subsequent discovery of the neuron in the 1890s.
 Freud's research work was interrupted in 1879 by the obligation to undertake a year's compulsory military service.
 The lengthy downtimes enabled him to complete a commission to translate four essays from John Stuart Mill's collected works.
 He graduated with an MD in March 1881.